 Jules lets that sink in.

 They cross through another lane of traffic and turn onto a side street.
-There's an opening in the crowd on the sidewalk, so Kendra steps up on the curb.
+There's an opening in the crowd on the sidewalk, so Lucid steps up on the curb.
 Jules gamely follows.
-It's a short distance before Kendra does a tight spin-stop in front of a glass storefront.
+It's a short distance before Lucid does a tight spin-stop in front of a glass storefront.
 No door, just glass.

 Doing a graceful spin-stop next to her, Jules looks up at the sign above the glass.
 "Mutants?"